vastavalo/vastavalo-website/src/pages/en/qvky.md

 The competition starts at 18:00 and lasts until midnight.
 Live participation takes place at [Games As Art Center](https://gamesasartcenter.com) (Voimakatu 11).
 Remote participants get separate instructions on how to attend.

+Reward ceremony is held at Vastavalo Christmas Party.

 ## Rules and other things

 The competition is free and open to everyone.
 You do not have to be a member of Vastavalo in order to participate.